Reasons to Live in Charleston, SC

 Retiring in Charleston, SC

-Charleston is a great place to raise a family.
+Charleston is a wonderful place to raise a family.
 Buyers will find a great selection of homes and neighborhoods to meet their families' needs.
-Also, some of the public school districts and private schools in Charleston are the best in the state.
+Also, Charleston has some of the best public and private schools in South Carolina.
 We've devoted an entire page our website to Charleston schools so that you can get all the information you need in one place.
-Charleston has lots of kid-friendly places, too, like the SC Aquarium, beaches, and county parks.
-There are also various kids' organizations and sports teams associated with neighborhoods, schools, and entire communities in Charleston.
+Charleston has tons of kid-friendly places, too, like the SC Aquarium, the Children's Museum of the Lowcountry, beaches, and county parks.
+There are also various kids' organizations and sports teams associated with neighborhoods, schools, and entire communities.

 Employment and the Charleston Economy

-A lot of buyers relocating to the Charleston area do so for jobs.
+A lot of buyers relocating to Charleston do so for jobs.
 Charleston's economy continues to grow - in the past two years, over $1 billion has been invested to create new businesses and expand existing ones.
-Perhaps the biggest news for Charleston's economy is Google's decision to move to Charleston.
-So far, Google has spent about $600 million and will create about 200 jobs for Charleston.
-Charleston's economic diversity is one of the major reasons for its long-term success.
+Perhaps the biggest recent additions Charleston's economy are Boeing and Google.
+So far, Google alone has spent about $600 million and will create about 200 jobs for Charleston.
+The city's economic diversity is a major reason for its long-term success.

 The biggest industries involve tourism, the ports in Charleston's harbor, the military, and the medical field.
 Tourism is Charleston's biggest industry, with an estimated 5.1 million visitors annually who bring Charleston about $5.4 billion each year and create about 78,000 jobs in the area.
 In the past, Charleston has been more a top destination in the country.
 However, we're seeing a lot more international tourism in Charleston.
 As Charleston's reputation in travel magazines and such increases, Charleston is expected to become a more prominent international destination.